City of Meridian Arrest Report November 3, 2020

 Commercial Burglary

-At 8:51 AM on October 30, 2020, Meridian Police responded to a commercial burglary in the 500 block of 33rd Avenue.
-Entry was gained through a door.
+At 7:40 AM on November 2, 2020, Meridian Police responded to a commercial burglary in the 200 block of 49th Avenue.
+Entry was gained through a window.

 Church Burglary